Jango73/blender-scripts/README.md

 * Synchronize two objects' custom properties
 * Remove, from an object, all vertex groups that contain only zero values (below 0.01).

-## Scripts for Blender 2.6, in /v2.6

-### lichtwerk_MeshTransfer
-This script is copyright Philipp Oeser.
-Stored here for convenience.

-* Enables transfer of vertex groups from one mesh to another

 ## Scripts for Blender 2.5, in /v2.5

 ### clean_up_utilities.py